kclick91/WindowsProcessesGUI/README.md

 The latest version allows two different formats.
 The second is the list format for the task list.
 It will show the image name, pid, session name, session number and memory usage on separate lines.
 The filter will filter out each of these that does not show up in the other list.

+-No authentication needed for batch files to run on your PC.

 Quick video demonstration of previous version: https://youtu.be/AwcVSVASaYc